terryyutian/keylogging-demo-webpage/README.md

 #### To run this app:

-1. First, run the fastAPI app by setting the work directory to BackFastAPI, install the dependencies listed in the requirements.txt, create evn var, and finally run the command: uvicorn keylogging:app
+1. Make sure you have `npm` installed.
+If not, run `npm install` in the terminal.
-2. Second, to test the keystroke logging hook, please set the work directory to FrontReact and run the command: `npm run dev`
+2. Run the command: `npm run dev` to host the webpage locally.
+3. Follow the instructions on the webpage to try out the keystroke logging program and check the data.
+Have fun!